gitter-badger/newkozlukov.github.io/_posts/2018-02-04-object-model.md

 built on deprecated, unsustainable, and self-destructive methods.
 It may so far but there's a line.
 We haven't reached it yet and we can't see it, but that doesn't mean it isn't here.

+## When object model makes sense

+Of course "interacting entities" can be useful too.
+For example they are sure useful when it comes to modeling a system that consists of... stateful interacting components!
+Usually that happens at at lower layers; at he level of architecture.
+E.g. in the components that manage the lifecycle of an application.
+Yet even there the functional approach is coming.